Parimatch1/SV-Guides-Revamped/[Unofficial] Modified Training Guide.md

 **Instructor:** FIRE!

 > `[After saying "FIRE!", team an attendee in the pair to inmate so they can damage eachother.
 They do not need to be refreshed but should be teamed back after their turn is complete.]`

 ---

-# **Taser Accuracy**
-`If the Co-Host, or another Co-Host is doing this section, say the following:`
-* **Host/Co-Host:** The Co-Host will now take over for this section.
-`If the Host is doing this section, say the following:`
-* **Co-Host:** The Host will now take over for this section.

-**Speaker:** We are now moving onto the taser accuracy phase!
-In this phase, we will be testing you on your precision, aiming skills, listening skills and your accuracy!

-**Speaker:** Your task here is simple, you will be called up one by one and your aim is to taze the moving target!
-You have 3 tries to hit the target.
-Please remain in a straight line until you are called up.

-**Speaker:** If it is not your turn, your tools must stay away.
-If you equip any tools, we may assume you are trying to cheat, and you may be dismissed.

-**Speaker:** Once complete you will go STS on concrete part just before the grass.

-**Speaker:** Understood?
-Yes/No, [Rank].

-`[Split the line of attendees in half down the middle]`

-> `[The supervisor should team the helpers to inmates]`
-> `[One helper will stand by the basketball hoop, and another by the other hoop]`
-> `[Helpers will call up attendees one by one to stand at the middle of the court.
-They will have 3 tries to tase the helper.]`
-> `[The helper should constantly move left and right.
-They cannot sprint or jump.]`
-> `[When an attendee is done with accuracy, they should go STS by the yard gate]`
-> `[Start the "Accuracy" phase on Bloxcord]`

-**Instructor:** Come up!
-**Instructor:** Ready!
-**Instructor:** Aim!
-**Instructor:** Fire!

-> `[End the "Accuracy" phase on Bloxcord after the last attendee is done]`

----